All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I switch from semaglutide to survodutide once it becomes available?

-Switching between GLP-1 medications is generally possible under medical supervision, though specific protocols for transitioning to survodutide have not been established.
+Switching between GLP-1 medications is generally possible under medical supervision, though specific protocols for transitioning to survodutide haven't been established.
 Your physician would likely recommend a washout period and gradual dose titration to minimize side effects.
 The decision should be based on your response to current treatment and potential benefits of the dual-agonist approach.

 Which medication causes more weight loss?

 Current clinical trial data suggests survodutide may produce greater weight loss than semaglutide, with the highest dose achieving 17.5% average weight reduction compared to semaglutide's 14.9% in similar populations.
-However, these results come from different studies with varying participant characteristics, making direct comparisons challenging until head-to-head trials are completed.
+But these results come from different studies with varying participant characteristics, making direct comparisons challenging until head-to-head trials are completed.

 Are the side effects worse with survodutide compared to semaglutide?